Join Our FREE Live Webinar

 This same principle transfers the seller’s interest to personal property while maintaining possession until closing.

 Before closing the original real estate purchase agreement, the wholesaler assigns his "equitable right to purchase the subject property" to a different end buyer, often a cash buyer.
 It is not unusual for a wholesaler to have a buyer lined up before an offer is made on an investment property.
 This offers a guarantee that the investment properties sell quickly.
-The difference between the purchase price of the first and second contract is the wholesaling fee or gross profit.
+The difference between the purchase price of the first and second contracts is the wholesaling fee or gross profit.

-To be effective, a real estate wholesaler in Canada must complete two simultaneous tasks –
+To be effective, a real estate wholesaler in Canada must complete two simultaneous tasks:

 1. Create and update a curated list of buyers.